aymusbond/AIM/README.md

 - If encorportated on a large scale, could be used to manange things other than equpipments as well as the app is very versatile.

 ## TO-BE ADDED FEATURES :
+- Language support for staff that isn't well versed in english.
+- Fingerprint and face recognition for login.
+- User feedback section.
+- Search option.
+- Cross-platform support.